A Foodie's Guide to Florence: 10 Must-Do Culinary Experiences

 This webpage contains affiliate links.
 See more details here.

-1. Grab baked goods from local forno
+1. Grab baked goods from local bakery (forno in Italian)

 Follow the inviting scent of freshly baked bread to a local forno (bakery) to eat freshly baked schiacciata (glistening with olive oil), panini or a slice of hot pizza.
 Pair these baked good with slices salami or prosciutto and have an amazing meal.